LOWERCASE-repo/procedural-animations/notes.md

 # spider
 - each foot pathfinds to targets
 - value decreases further from holds and increases closer to target in front such that it will let go midway

+# movement
+- switch up rb to swap between mass and drag
+-